jpconstantineau/pykey/documentation/docs/getting_started.md

 ---

-Get some supported hardware.
+## Get some supported hardware.

-Get a supported version of CircuitPython.
-Download it [here](https://circuitpython.org/downloads).
+Lots of hardware can run PyKey!
+Keyboards that support one of the boards listed in the [CircuitPython Downloads](https://circuitpython.org/downloads) is a good start.

+## Install CircuitPython on it

+Go [here](https://circuitpython.org/downloads) and download the latest CircuitPython for you hardware.
 PyKey uses features included in CircuitPython 7.0.0.
 You can download the Absolute Newest (automated builds) or the latest 7.0.0 alpha (release).
 Don't download a 6.x release as some of the necessary modules have only been included since 7.0.0.

+## Download and Install the CircuitPython Libraries

-You will also need to download the libraries from [here](https://circuitpython.org/libraries).
+You will need to download the libraries from [here](https://circuitpython.org/libraries).
+Since there are hundreds of different libraries included in the package, they generally won't fit if you copy them all to yur board.
+As such, you only need to copy the ones that are needed.

-# Read the basics
+## Read the basics of CircuitPython

 Adafruit has created great documentation on how to start with CircuitPython:

 * [Essentials](https://learn.adafruit.com/circuitpython-essentials)
 * [Pins and Modules](https://learn.adafruit.com/circuitpython-essentials/circuitpython-pins-and-modules)

-# Hardware Setup
+## Hardware Setup

-## Input Devices
+### Input Devices
 * Buttons: Single keys connected between GPIO and GND
 * Key Matrix: Matrix of keys with diodes.
 Columns and rows are connected to GPIOs: [5x6](https://learn.adafruit.com/adafruit-neokey-5x6-ortho-snap-apart/circuitpython) [keypad](https://learn.adafruit.com/key-pad-matrix-scanning-in-circuitpython)
 * Rotary Encoders: A and B connected to GPIOs.